zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-14-realistic-benchmarks/index.md

 are the ones relevant to the factors described above.
 These are the resources allocated to our zeebe-brokers, gateway and elasticSearch.

-Our starting point in resources was the configuration for our [G3-S HA Plan](https://accounts.cloud.dev.ultrawombat.com/consoleadmin/clusterplans/0af08654-28ec-413a-8dcf-c5938e828ddd) as this already had the capability to significantly outperform the current goal of 40 tasks per second (close to 50-70 in reality).
+Our starting point in resources was the configuration for our G3-S HA Plan as this already had the capability to significantly outperform the current goal of 100 tasks per second.

-The next step was to deploy our realistic benchmark, with a payload of 5 costumer disputes per instance and start 2 instances per second, this generated approximately 40 tasks per second.
+The next step was to deploy our realistic benchmark, with a payload of 5 customer disputes per instance and start 7 instances per second, this generated approximately 120 tasks per second (some buffer was added to guarantee performance).

 After this we reduced the resources iteratively until we saw any increase in backpressure, given that no there was no backlog of records, and no